adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 "The" cell
 -----------

 This is the cell that user provides to wulfric.
-It is not known what kind of cell is it in general.
+It is not known apriori what kind of cell is it.
 For once, it would depend on the atoms that user provides together with the cell.
-Starting from this "given cell" or just "cell", as we call it, wulfric can return a number of cell choices, that are summarized in the picture below.
+Starting from this "given cell" or just "cell", as we call it, wulfric can return a number of cell choices, that are summarized in the picture above.

 .. _user-guide_conventions_which-cell_choice_conventional-cell: